 “We are happy to collaborate with such a well-known and interesting brand as Hunkemöller,” says von Hahn.
 “Thus, we are further expanding our network of partners, who are willing to take on product responsibility, and strengthen awareness of the challenge of textile recycling.”

-Hunkemöller is taking clothing back in its 180 retail stores in the Netherlands, and offering a 10% discount to shoppers that bring in a bag for textile recycling.
+Hunkemöller is taking clothing back in its 180 retail stores in the Netherlands, and offering a 10 percent discount to shoppers that bring in a bag for textile recycling.
 Marks & Spencer (M&S), a major British multinational retailer is one of the latest to unroll a clothing exchange program with I:CO.

 Reuse vs. upcycling